chrisvander/chrisvander.github.io/src/content/blog/ts-mapped-types.md

 }
 ```

-We’ve had to use `as MappedToAsync<T>` here because of some TypeScript quirks. `Object.fromEntries` does not know from the output whether all the keys have been iterated over.
+The `as` keyword is casting in TypeScript.
+We’ve had to cast to `MappedToAsync<T>` here because of some TypeScript quirks. `Object.fromEntries` does not know from the output whether all the keys have been iterated over.
 It just takes in the entries with type `Iterable<readonly [PropertyKey, ToAsync<T[keyof T]>]>`.
 There’s no information on how many entries there are, nor if all `PropertyKey` are included.

 Additionally, `Object.keys` does not return the type `(keyof T)[]`.
 Instead, it returns `string[]`.
 This is because the keys may differ from the structural type that the runtime object satisfies.
 For example: